What are Liquid Funds?

 Let me give you an example:

-This means, your investments generate returns for every single day of investment, even if it is holiday or Sunday.
+This means, your investments generate returns for every single day of investment, even if it is a holiday or Sunday.
 This is called as Weekend parking in Corporates.

 Who should Invest in Liquid funds?